neondatabase/website/content/guides/azure-todo-static-web-app.md

 }
 ```

 The CSS file contains styles for the todo app, including the layout, input fields, buttons, and todo list items.
 You can customize the styles to match your design preferences.
-We have kept it very simple for this example.
+The example uses a simple design to help you get started.

 Create a new file named `app.js` in the root directory of your project and add the following JavaScript code: